-Description Proposed Approach To Assessment Including Description Of Any New Data Collation Required And Any Analyses (Such As Modelling) Construction of the windfarm will involve tall crane vessels and the installation of infrastructure above sea level which could pose a physical obstruction to low flying aircraft, increasing the risk of collision or requiring aircraft to fly extended routes to avoid obstacles. undertaken, including the MoD for military low flying operations and offshore helicopter operators involved in SAR operations and in suppor of the oil and gas industry.
-Consultation feedback will be used to inform, desk-based analysis based on established statutory civil and military aviation regulations.
+Impact Description Proposed Approach To Assessment Including Description Of Any New Data Collation Required And Any Analyses (Such As Modelling) Construction Data condition negative rand rany randryses (such ris Modelling) Creation of an aviation obstacle environment.
+Construction of the windfarm will involve tall crane vessels and the installation of infrastructure above sea level which could pose a physical obstruction to low flying aircraft, increasing the risk of collision or requiring aircraft to fly extended routes to avoid obstacles. undertaken, including the MoD for military low flying operations and offshore helicopter operators involved in SAR operations and in support of the oil and gas industry.
+Consultation feedback will be used to inform desk-based analysis based on established statutory civil and military aviation regulations.
+Increased air traffic in the area related to windfarm activities.
 Helicopter traffic associated with the construction phase could impact on existing traffic in the area, increasing the risk of aircraft collision.
 Consultation with potentially impacted aviation stakeholders will be undertaken, including the MoD for military low flying operations and offshore helicopter operators involved in SAR operations and in support of the oil and gas industry.
 Consultation feedback will be used to inform desk-based analysis based on established statutory civil and military aviation regulations.
+Potential impact of Donna Nook Air Weapons Range activities during installation of the offshore export cable.
 The proposed route for the offshore export cable could potentially be in the vicinity of the Donna Nook danger area which is associated with Air Weapons Range activities.
 This could endanger vessels and personnel engaged in the cable installation.
 Consultation with the MoD will be undertaken should the proposed route be in the vicinity of the Donna Nook danger area.
 The MoD will advise on the acceptability of the route and what coordination will be required during the construction phase.
-Construction of the windfarm will involve tall crane vessels and the installation of infrastructure above sea level which could pose a physical obstruction to low flying aircraft, increasing the risk of collision or requiring aircraft to fly extended routes to avoid obstacles.
-Helicopter traffic associated with the construction phase could impact on existing traffic in the area, increasing the risk of aircraft collision.
-The proposed route for the offshore export cable could potentially be in the vicinity of the Donna Nook danger area which is associated with Air Weapons Range activities.
-This could endanger vessels and personnel engaged in the
+Operation & Maintenance